Best KPIs for the equipment rental industry

 The division of the fleet helps users more closely examine any changes in rates, utilizations, and fleet mix from one period to the next.
 Any equipment with rental activity across multiple time periods being analyzed should be considered the “base fleet.”
 Base fleet can be defined by either unit or class.

-Now that you’ve got your fleet management department covered, download the guide to see the company-wide KPIs to set yourself up for greater insight, easier customer management, and a more streamlined business.
+Now that you’ve got your fleet management department covered, download the guide to see the company-wide KPIs that will help you achieve greater insight, easier customer management, and a more streamlined business.

 Best KPIs for the Equipment Rental Industry